Quantum Algorithm For Estimating Eigenvalue: Introduction

 \section{Introduction}

-Quantum computation and information has undergone a long way since its earliest conceptions~\cite{feynman2018simulating, deutsch1985quantum}.
+Quantum computation has undergone a long way since its earliest conceptions~\cite{feynman2018simulating, deutsch1985quantum}.
 Many quantum algorithms have been proposed to tackle computational problems, ranging from searching~\cite{grover1996fast}, factoring~\cite{shor1999polynomial}, simulating quantum systems~\cite{childs2010quantum, feynman2018simulating, berry2007efficient}, solving linear systems~\cite{harrow2009quantum, childs2017quantum}, machine learning and data science~\cite{lloyd2013quantum, lloyd2014quantum, lloyd2016quantum, lloyd2020quantum, schuld2018supervised, mitarai2018quantum}, and to problems in computational topology and geometry~\cite{lloyd2013quantum, nghiem2022constant}.
-Many quantum algorithms and applications remain to be discovered.
-One of the most versatile results in the above is the quantum algorithm--the so-called HHL algorithm--for solving linear systems, proposed Harrow, Hassidim and Lloyd~\cite{harrow2009quantum} (as well as its improvement~\cite{clader2013preconditioned,childs2017quantum,wossnig2018quantum}), as linear systems play a central role in many engineering and science domains.
-Aside from its exponential speedup, another important result from Ref.~\cite{harrow2009quantum} is the BQP-completeness of the matrix inversion, which is a more general statement of the complexity regarding solving linear systems.
+One of the most versatile results in the above is the quantum algorithm--the so-called HHL algorithm--for solving linear systems, proposed by Harrow, Hassidim, and Lloyd~\cite{harrow2009quantum} (as well as its improvement~\cite{clader2013preconditioned,childs2017quantum,wossnig2018quantum}), as linear systems play a central role in many engineering and science domains.
+Aside from its potential exponential speedup, another important result from Ref.~\cite{harrow2009quantum} is the BQP-completeness of the matrix inversion, which is a more general statement of the complexity regarding solving linear systems.
 The HHL algorithm has also been improved in Ref.~\cite{childs2017quantum}, which yields an exponential improvement in the error dependence.
+While quantum advantage has been theoretically claimed, experimental realizations for practical applications remain to be seen.\\